Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 ### How
 - Integrating theories of change (S3, Theory of Constraints, Emergent, Scenario Planning etc.)
-	- Facillitating strategy and planning meetings (S3 or other).
-- Notion based project management for transparency and measurement of organisational velocity
+- Notion based project management used to measure our organisational velocity (and experiment!)

 ### What
 - Articulating a revised Mission and Aim for the organization.